-We’re all familiar with the effects that social distancing, self-quarantine, and canceled classes are having on our day to day...
+We’re all familiar with the effects that social distancing, self-quarantine, and canceled in-person services are having on our day-to-day lives....

 Typer Available Now!
 You may have noticed the growing number of accessible web-based applications APH has been developing.
 For example,...